 Privacy: Some people prefer to obtain their prescriptions online, even if at a higher cost, instead of consulting a doctor in person about issues such as depression, hair loss, or erectile dysfunction.

 A third reason, especially relevant to both international transactions and the crack-down on the sale of controlled substances online and across borders, is that some people want to obtain medications for recreational purposes.

 For many years, consumers near Canada have driven across the border to buy their drugs at considerable savings from Canadian pharmacies.
 Canadian pharmacies typically require proof of identity and a valid prescription.
 Unless issued by a doctor who is also licensed to practice medicine in Canada, U.S. prescriptions will be reissued by a Canadian doctor.

-U.S. consumers near the Mexican border have also historically crossed the border to make drug purchases from Mexican pharmacies, but special concerns raised by purchasing drugs from a Mexican pharmacy.
-You risk that you may be purchasing counterfeit medications, or that you'll be sold medications that have not been properly stored or are expired.
+Many U.S. consumers near the Mexican border have historically crossed the border to make drug purchases from Mexican pharmacies, but special concerns raised by purchasing drugs from a Mexican pharmacy.
+You risk that you may be purchasing counterfeit medications, or that you'll be sold medications that have not been properly manufactured or stored, or that are expired.